 Cleaned up original code especially comes in handy when the task or project is transferred to different members of the product team.

 3. Refactor constantly: It's always a good idea to review your work at the end of each day.
 One strategy is to run all the tests, see where they fail, and deal with them one by one.
 When you fix one aspect of a program it can indirectly affect other parts that were previously working fine.

 Sometimes there are conflicts in these changes, and it may be necessary to make ongoing adjustments between the various tests so that is why making sure you have a robust test environment is so important.

 The main aim of refactoring code is to improve its ability to tell you — the author — what it’s doing.
-By getting feedback from code, we can ensure it works as expected all of the time, every time.
+By getting feedback from the code, we can ensure it works as expected all of the time, every time.

 4. Project costs decrease and increase in ROI: With test-driven development at the core of your workflow, you can create cheaper software faster.
 Fewer bugs mean less time spent debugging and building up new features!

-Behaviour Driven Development Training (BDD) is a process that promotes collaboration between developers, testers, and customer service personnel during product development.
+What is BDD?Behavior Driven Development Training (BDD) is a process that promotes collaboration between developers, testers, and customer service personnel during product development.

 Process Of BDD

 - Document the behavior of the application: The behavior of the application is documented in simple English by business analysts, QAs, and product owners.